Get a free consultation

 1. Know your audience

 The first step in creating a winning pitch is to know your audience.
-Think about the specific needs of potential investors or clients: what pain points can your product or service solve?
+Think about the specific needs of your target: what pain points can your product or service solve?

 2. Talk about benefits